jbrown9100/YamlPipelines/labs/README.md

 In lab one we will create the basis for our yaml pipeline.

 # Lab 01
-1. In your repository creach the banch lab01.
+1. In your repository create a branch called lab01.
 2. Make lab01 your working branch.
 3. Add a file with the ".yml" extension in your branch and add the following content to the file.